 Platelets circulate freely within our vascular system.
 When there is an injury, the platelets become activated and stick to one another.
 This forms a mesh-like structure that traps other cellular material to it and forms a clot.
 This clot then helps to stop the leakage of contents out of the vascular system, i.e. stops the bleeding.

 The clot also traps the contents of the plasma.
 The platelets are also activated to release their alpha granules.
-These contain a host of growth factors which stimulate healing in this area.
-These combine with other, free floating, growth factors from the plasma, which are also trapped in the clot.
+These contain a host of growth factors that stimulate healing in this area.
+These combine with other, free-floating, growth factors from the plasma, which are also trapped in the clot.
 This area then becomes a site for healing and angiogenesis – new vessel formation.

 What Are The Clinical Uses For Platelet Rich Plasma?

 PRP was first used in maxillofacial surgery to help the incorporation of bone grafts.
 Its use has now extended to the treatment of acute muscle and ligament tears, chronic muscle and ligament tears, chronic wound healing, and intra-articular use for degenerate joints.

 - Acute injuries – the addition of a high concentration of PRP to the area of injury has shown, in some studies, to result in faster healing and a quicker return to activity.

 - Chronic injuries – chronic injuries result in the formation of scar tissue and this often results in chronic pain.
 PRP is thought to stimulate/reinvigorate the healing process, resulting in the chronic scar tissue being replaced by healthier tissue.

 - Chronic wound healing – PRP in a gel or paste form has been shown to increase the chances of healing chronic wounds.